flaviocr2012/Student-Result-Management-System/README.md

 * Jackson
 * ModelMapper

-The solution developed for this project attends to the demanded requirements like:
+The solution developed for this project meets the required requirements such as:

 * Add new students;
 * Add new courses;